martinjunior/emo-gen/README.md

 ### styleGuideGenerator.build(components)

 Build the style-guide of the provided components. `components` is expected to be the return value of `styleGuideGenerator.scrape`.
-Internally, `styleGuideGenerator.build` runs `styleGuideGenerator.buildIndex` and `styleGuideGenerator.buildComponents`.

 Example: